xqyet/Infinite-Seed-Phrase-Randomizer_BACKEND/README.md

 1. Press **Check Wallet** to start checking random seed phrases.
 2. The app checks each phrase and displays results in real-time.
 3. If a matching seed phrase with a balance is found, it is saved as a JSON file in the browser.
+The red message at the top of the web-page will also update to a bright green "seed-phrase found".

 ### Disclaimer: